kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

     api.createPages(({ createPage }) => {
       createPage({
         path: '/contact',
-        component: './src/templates/FormForContact.vue'
+        component: './src/myOthePagesFolder/FormForContact.vue'
       })
     })
   }
 ```

 But it may seem overcomplicating stuff.
-I mean, the File System is simpler and more elegant, right?
+I mean, why would you put a page component in other folder?
+The File System is simpler and more elegant, right?

 Well, for the most scenarios it really is.
 For a simple blog you may just stick to the File System and the Templates (as I will cover soon).